at being gone

 i think it says we already did.

-you look holy.
+you look holy

 you say,

-“soaps have corpses too”
+“soaps have corpses too, my love”

 and i believe you

--as you wash my scalp
+as you wash my scalp